quicwg/base-drafts/draft-ietf-quic-http.md

 which depend on the presence of flags need to allocate space for flags as part of their frame payload.

-Other than these issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with a control stream in HTTP/3.
+Other than these issues, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with a control stream in HTTP/3.
 HTTP/3 extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the same manner.